-Fractographic evidence observed during inspection of field returns revealed a variety of ways that cracks are introduced to different regions of borosilicate glass vials, and three common failure modes are explored in more detail here.
-To demonstrate understanding of the conditions causing failure, controlled lab experiments are conducted to replicate the failure, including its fractographic features.
+Three Methods for Replicating Stable Cracks in Parenteral Containers fractographic features.
 Inclusion of fractographic features in the replication process assures that the stresses present at the moment of fracture within the glass container are also being reproduced.
 Well-controlled methods can then be applied to evaluate differences in test condition or container design.
 Here, we demonstrate the ability of these methods to replicate the fractographic features of the three failure modes and later apply the methods to evaluate crack behavior in vials with an engineered stress profile.